bahadasx/ddl-data-prep/data-preparation.md

 * Errors with addresses
 * Unwanted characters?

+These inspection records contain important information about the safety and health of the establishments and businesses all around us, including ones that we frequent on a daily basis.
+As you can imagine, being able to get accurate statistics on health and safety violations is very important in determining how compliant a particular business is.
+In order to gather complete and accurate statistics about these inspections and the number of related violations, we must apply entity resolution.
+This will allow us to get to the goal of grouping records that refer to the same entity and represent them with a master identifier.

-**include table with a few examples of the issues with the data.
+**include table with a few examples of the issues with the data.  show example of how records can be grouped

 ## Testing the Effect of Data Preparation on Canonicalization of Entities